ycpcs/cs360-spring2024/lectures/lecture18.md

 Given a *directed acyclic graph* *G* (i.e. DAG, which can be determined via DFS), running DFS on *G* and sorting the vertices by *decreasing* finishing times produces a sequential ordering of the vertices.
 This can be seen since for any edge (*u*,*v*) in the depth-first tree, *u* must appear *before* *v* in the sorted list (since *G* is a DAG we know there are no back edges).
 For example, if the vertices represent a set of tasks with edges representing dependencies between tasks, a topological sort can be used to find a *critical path*.
 Since DFS runs in Θ(*V* + *E*), topological sort runs in the same time.

+	TOPOLOGICAL-SORT(G)
+	1  call DFS(G) to compute finish times v.f for each vertex v 2  as each vertex is finished, insert it onto the front of a linked list 3  return the linked list of vertices

 Strongly Connected Component Decomposition (SCCD)
 =================================================